isakurs/PythonProjects/README.txt

 Hangman.py
 This is an unreasonable game of hangman using the nltk words corpus as its list of words.
 Some words include: manzanilla, dol, and pinyl.
 It also tries to provide a definition for these words.

+Monopoly.py
+This is a game of monopoly that took me way longer than I thought it would.

 Pass.py
 This is a password generator.
 Simple as that.